 95% drop in graffiti and associated repainting costs

-Vandalism costs are continuously higher than creating murals, which are more respected by vandals and require minimal maintenance
+Vandalism costs are continuously higher than creating murals, as murals are more respected by vandals, and require minimal maintenance.

 Ex-mayor Pam O’Connor Letter of support for artistic facades on Starbucks and local businesses